corpus-io/tokenize.it-smart-contracts/docs/specification.md

 - All functions can be called directly or as meta transaction using EIP-2771.
 - Calling a function directly or through EIP-2771 yield equivalent results given equivalent inputs.
 - The token supports permit() as defined in EIP-2612.
-- Only the owner of feeSettings can change feeSettings to another address.
+- Only the owner of feeSettings can suggest to change feeSettings to another address.
+- Only addresses with DEFAULT_ADMIN_ROLE can accept a new feeSettings contract.
+- Only addresses that implement the IFeeSettingsV1 interface can be suggested or accepted as feeSettings.

 ## AllowList.sol